jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 Mosaic (2009) and Acorn (2008) offer different analyses and some of their mapping ‘rang true’ with interviewees.
 The Mosaic mapping for the town describes larger areas and therefore produces a broad-brush picture.
-Both sets of data are available through theOxfordshire Data Observatory.
+Both sets of data are available through the Oxfordshire Data Observatory.
 The Indices of Multiple Deprivation 2010 (IMD) show levels of deprivation in a variety of domains.
 ```